HEA - Truffles

 The New Zealand Truffle Association (NZTA) represents the interests of truffle growers, and assists with promoting and developing truffle growing in New Zealand.

 Truffles are the underground fruiting bodies of fungi that live in a close symbiotic relationship with suitable host plants.
-The highest- value truffles grown in New Zealand are the Périgord black truffle and the Bianchetto white truffle, both northern hemisphere species.
+The highest value truffles grown in New Zealand are the northern hemisphere species, Périgord black truffle and Bianchetto white truffle.
 Truffles have fetched $2,000 to $3,500 per kilogram on the local retail market in recent years.
 High levels of black truffle production in Australia mean that the retail price of black truffles on that market is significantly lower.
 Prices in Europe fluctuate from year to year depending on the size of the harvest.

 NZTA research shows there are probably several hundred truffières (truffle orchards) in New Zealand.
 Most are small to medium-sized plantings of 0.5 to 2 ha.
-A significant percentage of these have yet to produce truffles.
+Due to the natural time lag between planting and the first harvest, a significant percentage of these have yet to produce truffles.
 Some large scale truffières have been established in recent years.
 Production is complicated by the difficulty in locating the product underground.
-Total production is not known, but the NZTA estimates that truffle production may reach 1000-2000 kilograms in 2022, up from approximately 500 kilograms in 2020.
-The increase in production has been assisted by the increased number of trained truffle dogs as well as several professional handlers with dogs working to find truffle.
-Only a portion of the total production is of high enough quality for fresh consumption, and most are sold to restaurants.
+Total production is not known, but the NZTA estimates that total production is in the hundreds of kilograms as of the 2024 season, which is still underway at time of writing.
+Production has been assisted by the increased number of trained truffle dogs as well as several professional handlers with dogs working to find truffle.
+Only a portion of the total production is of sufficient quality for fresh consumption, and most are sold to New Zealand restaurants.
 However, there is increasing production of truffled products such as cheese, butter and oils.
-The remainder is used to inoculate seedlings, or may go unharvested.
-Virtually all New Zealand truffle production is sold domestically, with room for this market to develop.
+The remainder is used to inoculate seedlings or may go unharvested.
+Virtually all New Zealand truffle production is sold domestically, with room for this market to further develop.

 New Zealand has potential to supply the high-value markets of Southeast Asia, Europe, and the United States during the off-season for European production.
 The challenge for these markets, particularly those in Europe, is to appreciate the availability of fresh out of season truffle.
 The challenge for exporters is to secure sufficient and consistent volume and ensure this has an uninterrupted and reliable cool chain through to offshore customers.
 The NZTA has supported the establishment of a growers' marketing co-operative with a focus on creating a formal export industry.
 Several dozen established producers have joined the co-operative.